The Blake Mouton Managerial Grid

 This style of leader is most concerned about the needs and feelings of members of his/her team.
 These people operate under the assumption that as long as team members are happy and secure then they will work hard.
 What tends to result is a work environment that is very relaxed and fun but where production suffers due to lack of direction and control.

 Also known as Authoritarian or Compliance Leaders, people in this category believe that employees are simply a means to an end.
 Employee needs are always secondary to the need for efficient and productive workplaces.
 This type of leader is very autocratic, has strict work rules, policies, and procedures, and views punishment as the most effective means to motivate employees.
 (See also our article on Theory X/Theory Y .)

-This style seems to be a balance of the two competing concerns.
-It may at first appear to be an ideal compromise.
-Therein lies the problem, though: When you compromise, you necessarily give away a bit of each concern so that neither production nor people needs are fully met.
+This style seems to be a balance of the two competing concerns, and it may at first appear to be an ideal compromise.
+Therein lies the problem, though: When you compromise, you necessarily give away a bit of each concern, so that neither production nor people needs are fully met.
 Leaders who use this style settle for average performance and often believe that this is the most anyone can expect.

 The premise here is that employees understand the organizations purpose and are involved in determining production needs.
 When employees are committed to, and have a stake in the organization’s success, their needs and production needs coincide.
 This creates a team environment based on trust and respect, which leads to high satisfaction and motivation and, as a result, high production.
 (See also our article on Theory Y .)

 Being aware of the various approaches is the first step in understanding and improving how well you perform as a manager.
-It is important to understand how you currently operate, so that you can then identify ways of becoming competent in both realms.
+It is important to understand how you currently operate, so that you can then identify ways of becoming effective in both areas.

 It is important to recognize that the Team Management style isn’t always the most effective approach in every situation.
 While the benefits of democratic and participative leadership are widely accepted, there are times that call for more attention in one area than another.